AdrianLearn/CMSI387-AdrianCarterJason/Homework/homework02/homework02.md

 int cashOnHand = state.get().getCashOnHand();
 ```
 ### Explain why this would be a bug.

+<p style = "margin:2%; font-size:14px; line-height:1.8">This would be a bug because of the nature of AtomicReference's support for nonblocking synchronization.
+The first line in Figure 4.27 capures a snapshot of the current state that will then be consistent across all uses of that State object.
+Should we remove that snapshot and instead directly reference state.get(), calls to getSeatsRemaining and getCashOnHand would appear inconsistent and cause possible problems. </p>

 ### 3. <b>IN JAVA:</b> Write a test program in Java for the BoundedBuffer class of Figure 4.17 on page 119 of the textbook.